No one lays down with JR!

 My Ethiopian taxi driver also lives the American dream here: Before he came to Dallas three months ago for his wife, he lived in Frankfurt am Main for four years.
 Now he lacks German cosiness: "Everything goes much faster here than in regulated Germany - but not necessarily better," he says.

 He got his taxi license in just 4 days - impossible in Germany.
-Finding the destination with the navigation device doesn't really work, he has to ask a colleague for directions, but his personal goal is already certain: "If you are clever, you can quickly make a lot of money here!"
+Finding the destination with the navigation device does not really work, he has to ask a colleague for directions, but his personal goal is already certain: "If you are clever, you can quickly make a lot of money here!"

 Just like JR Ewing, who, together with Dallas, is an important economic factor for the city.
 And so it will be in the second part.